Photography keywords

 4. Headings

-The fourth area you’ll want to include your target keyword is within your heading structure (H1, H2’s, H3’s, etc.)
+The fourth area you’ll want to include your target keyword is within your heading structure (H1, H2’s, H3’s, etc.) The most important heading to have your target keyword in is the H1 header:

-5. Alt Text
+5. Alt text

+The fifth place you’ll want to include your target keyword is within your image alt text.
 Alt text is a text alternative provided for search engines to understand an image since they can’t look at images visually.

-6. Within Content
+6. Within content

 The last area you’ll want to include your target keyword is within the content itself.

+You’ll want to ensure your keyword exists within your page around 4-6 times.
 Be sure you do not “keyword stuff” your keyword on the page, or it can actually harm your SEO.

 Back in the day, before Google released the Panda Update, people would stuff their target keyword into the page every chance they could get.
 Google’s algorithm became smarter and was able to detect if you were trying to game the system.